 - Once that filters through, pour in the rest of the contaminated water sample including the floc.

-- Once the contaminated water has been completely filtered, remove the assembled water filter from the beaker and rest the filter on the now empty Erlenmeyer flask.
+- Once the contaminated water has been completely filtered, remove the assembled water filter from the Erlenmeyer flask and rest the filter on the now empty beaker.

 - Write down any new observations about the filtered water.
 What color is it?
 How does its clarity compare to before?
 Does the water look clean?

-- Reweigh the beaker with the filtered water and calculate the weight of just the filtered water.
+- Reweigh the Erlenmeyer flask with the filtered water and calculate the weight of just the filtered water.
 Record the weight of the flask and the water in the datasheet.

 - Calculate the percent mass lost using (4) and record it in the datasheet.
 The percent mass lost normalizes the mass of the physical sediments that is lost from the contaminated water during filtration.
 A greater percent mass lost signifies a higher purity of water.

 - Calculate the competition ratio of the filter design using (5).
 The competition ratio judges how effective the filter is at removing physical sediments from the contaminated water.